-- GROUND SQUIRREL SPECIES
+- GROUND SQUIRREL PROBLEMS

-- GROUND SQUIRREL DAMAGE
+- GROUND SQUIRREL DETERRENT

-- HOW TO TREAT GROUND SQUIRREL BURROWS
+- HOW TO TRAP GROUND SQUIRRELS

 Though most people think of squirrels as animals which live in trees, there are several species throughout the United States which reside in the ground.
 These are close relatives of the grey and flying squirrels which populate much of the country.
 The more common species include the Thirteen Lined, the Belding’s, the California, the Rock, the Franklin, the Richardson, the Columbian, the Washington and the Townsend.

-GROUND SQUIRREL BIOLOGY *
+GROUND SQUIRREL BIOLOGY ^

 Ground squirrels can become a problem in the yard and around the home when their burrows lead to flooding.
 Their presence brings fleas and other insects or even worse, the transmission of disease.
-Ground squirrels will readily eat our gardens fruit and vegetables as well as our nuts and flowers.
+Ground squirrels will readily eat garden fruit and vegetables as well as nuts and flowers.
 If left alone, they will quickly populate to levels which can cause mass destruction in little time.
 They will even move into our homes if given the chance.
 This article will detail some of the more common species and then explain how you can control local populations.

 The California ground squirrel is limited in it’s range to mostly the west coast from the state of Washington down to Mexico.
 They like flat grasslands as opposed to forests but will live close to trees if they have to.
 They don’t need much water and will readily feed upon any green vegetation including flowers, fruits and plants.
 They will also eat nuts and seeds.
 They live in burrows they dig and will occupy these burrows year after year.
 They have litters which have 7-10 young once a year.
 They live 3-5 years on average.